pzafonte/liri-node-app/README.md

 ![How to Run: Step 2](images/run_pt2.png)

-3. Next, create a file named `.env`, add the following to it, replacing the values with your Spotify API keys (no quotes) once you have them:
+3. Next, create a file named `.env`, add the following to it, replacing the values with your Spotify API keys:

 ```js
 # Spotify API keys